LoopringSecondary/loopr-mobile-app-archive/README.md

 - Switch send token
 - Backup mnemonics (Completed)
 - News
+- AppRelease

 ### UI view and data
 An app is always to render data in a UI view. flutter-module is primary for UI view and should be stateless.
-How to fetch data, process data and store data are in iOS and Android native code.
+How to fetch data, process data and store data from Relay are in iOS and Android native code.

 ### How to add a view
 [Navigate with named routes](https://flutter.dev/docs/cookbook/navigation/named-routes)